CivicaDigital/MongoRocks/README.md

 ## Dimensional Indexes

 Mongo supports three dimensional indexes, the 2D, 2D sphere and geo-haystack (geo-haystack is new in 3.6).
+These allow you to perform queries filtering on how near a point is to another, or whether a point is within some region.
+2D indexes are for 2D, flat, Euclidean planes/membranes with x and y coordinates.
+2D sphere indexes are for 2D, spherical Euclidean membranes references by longitude (±180°) and longitude (±90°).

 # Capped Collections